If you find yourself always seeking to make small tweaks to your photography website, please sit down, this is an intervention.

 But that only becomes a priority when the images (the “core” of the site) are as good as can possibly be at that point in time.

 A good website won’t do all the hard work for you, it will never replace quality content.
 Consider your website as the enabler, the tool you can use to express yourself, to create value.

-There are surely a lot of things you could be doing wrong on your photo website, but most of the times, though, it comes down to the true value of the images.
-Aesthetic value, journalism value, commercial value, personal value.
+There are surely a lot of things you could be doing wrong on your photo website, but most of the time, though, it comes down to the true value of the images.
+Aesthetic value, journalistic value, commercial value, personal value.

 Distinctive content starts marketing itself, generates social media traction on its own (or with very little effort).
 It almost has its own momentum, you don’t have to “drag” it around.